 Dental implants are a team effort.
 They require a team approach spanning several disciplines.
 A successful implant requires that all parties involved — the patient; the oral and maxillofacial surgeon who surgically places the implant; and the restorative dentist who makes the crown for the implant, follow a careful treatment plan.
 All members of the implant team will have good communication with each other to make sure everyone clearly understands what needs to be done to meet the patient’s expectations.

-Your first visit Your oral and maxillofacial surgeon will determine whether an implant is the right solution for you.
+Your oral and maxillofacial surgeon will determine whether an implant is a right solution for you.
 Your medical history will be reviewed thoroughly and a detailed clinical examination will be conducted.
 Then special three-dimensional imaging called cone-beam CT technology will be taken to evaluate your bone for placement of dental implants.
 One important condition for the treatment is that there is sufficient bone.

-Implant Surgery Your oral and maxillofacial surgeon will insert your dental implant either under intravenous sedation or under local anesthesia depending on your needs.
+Your oral and maxillofacial surgeon will insert your dental implant either under intravenous sedation or under local anesthesia depending on your needs.
 A temporary restoration or healing abutment may be placed on the implant during the healing stage.
 You may have a transitional denture in place while the implants are healing.
 Implant surgery is very simple and straightforward, easier than extracting teeth.
-Depending on your bone quality, you may wait between 3-6 months for the implant to heal before thepermanent crown or denture can be placed.
+Depending on your bone quality, you may wait 3-6 months for the implant to heal before the permanent crown or denture can be placed.

-Aftercare The team work continues long after the implant and crown or denture have been placed.
+The teamwork continues long after the implant and crown or denture have been placed.
 Your implants require regular check-ups and good oral hygiene just like your natural teeth.
-Both your surgeon and restorative dentist will continue to work together to provide the highest level of aftercare and ensure long-term function of your implants.
+Both your surgeon and the restorative dentist will continue to work together to provide the highest level of aftercare and ensure the long-term function of your implants.